 • Women’s sphere of influence is the home.

 • Women should only work outside the home in context of her domestic responsibilities.

-• Single women may have more flexibility in their work, but, in general, are not encouraged to work as equals among men in fields which invoke authority such as industry, commerce, civil government, and the military.
+• Single women may have more flexibility in their work, but, in general, are not encouraged to work as equals among men in fields that invoke authority such as industry, commerce, civil government, and the military.

-• God opens and closes the womb; therefore birth control is taking control from God.
+• God opens and closes the womb; therefore, birth control is taking control from God.

 • Having and educating many children is the responsibility of all Christians in order to return the country to a nation that follows God.